If you have any questions concerning Compliance Checker, please contact [email protected] .

 Contents of Japanese hits' (Category#: 7261-7268) What is controlled field cannot be correctly saved in PDF and SDF reports without installing an appropriate Japanese fontset to the /usr/lib/jvm/.../jre/lib/fonts/ folder and adding the report.font.name=<fontname> to the application.properties.

-This will be fixed after licensing issues of an appropriate font set will cleared.
+This will be fixed after licensing issues of an appropriate font set will be cleared.

 Browser incompatibility issues